ArcGIS for Desktopto create FGDC CSDGM metadata

 - Click Save to save your changes.

 The date of the metadata will be automatically updated for you at this time.
-You can see all of your changes in the Description tab under the ArcGIS Metadata heading.
+You can see all of your changes on the Description tab under the ArcGIS Metadata heading.

-Some mandatory FGDC metadata elements, such as the Metadata Standard Name, are not available to be edited in the Description tab because this information is handled for you automatically according to your ArcGIS metadata style.
+Some mandatory FGDC CSDGM metadata elements, such as the Metadata Standard Name, are not available to be edited on the Description tab because this information is handled for you automatically according to your ArcGIS metadata style.

-The information above only covers the minimum set of required FGDC metadata content.
-However, you can create complete FGDC metadata content using the current version of ArcGIS by following the Illustrated guide to complete FGDC metadata.
+The information above only covers the minimum set of required FGDC CSDGM metadata content.
+However, you can create complete CSDGM metadata content using the current version of ArcGIS by following the Illustrated guide to complete FGDC metadata.

 Exporting ArcGIS metadata to an FGDC-format XML file

-After creating your metadata content, if you want to share information about your item with others through a site such as GeoPlatform.gov, you must export it to an FGDC-compliant XML file that can be published to the site.
+After creating your metadata content, if you want to share information about your item with others through a site such as GeoPlatform.gov, you must export it to an FGDC CSDGM-compliant XML file that can be published to the site.

-- Click the Export button in the Description tab.
+- Click the Export button on the Description tab.

-- Provide an appropriate name for the FGDC-format XML file that will be exported in the Output File parameter.
+- Provide an appropriate name for the FGDC CSDGM-format XML file that will be exported in the Output File parameter.

 - Click OK.

-Publishing the exported FGDC XML file to GeoPlatform.gov
+Publishing the exported FGDC CSDGM-format XML file to GeoPlatform.gov

 The exported XML file can be uploaded to GeoPlatform.gov after registering and logging in to the site.
-Select the Upload Metadata option.
+Choose the Upload Metadata option.

-In some cases, you might need to provide your metadata to others using FGDC-format text and HTML files.
-These and other file formats that are traditionally associated with FGDC metadata can be generated from the FGDC-format XML file exported above with the USGS MP Metadata Translator tool, which is available in the Conversion toolbox in the Metadata toolset.
-Instructions for producing an FGDC-format HTML file are provided below.
+In some cases, you might need to provide your metadata to others using FGDC CSDGM-format text and HTML files.
+These and other file formats that are traditionally associated with CSDGM metadata can be generated from the FGDC CSDGM-format XML file exported above with the USGS MP Metadata Translator tool, which is available in the Conversion toolbox in the Metadatatoolset.
+Instructions for producing an FGDC CSDGM-format HTML file are provided below.

 This tool uses the USGS metadata parser utility, known as mp.
 A copy of mp is provided with ArcGIS for Desktopand used by the tool.